-- 32. GSP1 & GSP2 Securing National Park Purposes and sustainable development & Enhancing the National Park.
-These policies set out the broad strategy for achieving the National Park's objectives, and jointly seek to secure national park legal purposes and duties through the conversion and enhancement of the National Park's landscape and its natural and heritage - 33.
-GSP3 Development Management Principles.
-This states that all development must respect, conserve and enhance all valued characteristics of the site and buildings, paying particular attention to, amongst other elements, impact on the character and setting of buildings, scale of the development appropriate to the character and appearance of the National Park, design in accordance with the National Park Authority Design Guide and impact on living conditions of communities. - 34.
-DS1 Development Strategy.
-This sets out what forms of development are acceptable in principle within the National Park. - 35.
-CC1 Climate change mitigation and adaptation.
-This requires all development to make the most efficient and sustainable use of land, buildings and natural resources to achieve the highest possible standards of carbon reductions. - 36.
-CC5 Flood risk and water conservation: This states that development proposals which may have a harmful impact upon the functionality of floodwater storage, or surface water conveyance corridors, or which would otherwise unacceptably increase flood risk, will not be permitted unless net benefits can be secured for increased floodwater storage and surface water management from compensatory measures.
-Where flood management schemes are proposed to reduce the risk of flooding to established material assets, they should wherever possible secure wider benefits for the natural environment, such as habitat creation or landscape enhancement. - 37.
-L1 Landscape character and valued characteristics.
-This states that all development must conserve and enhance valued landscape character and valued characteristics, and other than in exceptional circumstances, proposals in the Natural Zone will not be permitted. - 38.
-L2 Sites of biodiversity or geodiversity importance: This states that development must conserve and enhance any features or species of biodiversity importance and, where appropriate, their setting.
-It also advises that, other than in exceptional circumstances, development will not be permitted where it is likely to have an adverse impact on any features or species of biodiversity importance. - 39.
+29. GSP3 - Development Management Principles.
+This states that all development must respect, conserve and enhance all valued characteristics of the site and buildings, paying particular attention to, amongst other elements, impact on the character and setting of buildings, scale of the development appropriate to the character and appearance of the

+National Park, design in accordance with the National Park Authority Design Guide and impact on living conditions of communities.

+- 30. L2 Sites of biodiversity or geodiversity importance: This states that development must conserve and enhance any features or species of biodiversity importance and, where appropriate, their setting.
+It also advises that, other than in exceptional circumstances, development will not be permitted where it is likely to have an adverse impact on any features or species of biodiversity importance. - 31.
 L3 Cultural heritage assets of archaeological, architectural, artistic or historic significance: This states that development must conserve and, where appropriate, enhance or reveal the significance of archaeological, architectural, artistic or historic assets and their settings.
-Other than in exceptional circumstances, development will not be permitted where it is likely to cause harm to the significance of any cultural heritage asset. - 40.
-HC1 New housing: This advises that, exceptionally, new housing from re-use of an existing building can be accepted where it is required in order to achieve conservation and/or enhancement of valued vernacular or listed buildings in accordance with core policies GSP1 and GSP2.
+Other than in exceptional circumstances, development will not be permitted where it is likely to cause harm to the significance of any cultural heritage asset.